CS 222: AI Agents and Simulations

 Research Question Development:

-Choose a research question that explores something meaningful about the class.
-Examples might include:
+Choose a research question that explores something meaningful about human behavior, agents, and/or simulations.
+A few examples that utilize the class agent bank might include:

-Your research question should guide how you’ll use the generative agents to simulate interactions or responses.
+Your research question should guide how you’ll use the generative agents to simulate interactions or responses, and should be situated in the context of prior work in that area.
+You should also consider how you will analyze the results of your simulation.

 Simulation Design: